The Long Arm of the Law:

 Such interactions between visitors and animals were not without precedent.
 A few years previously an elderly lady got too close to one of Mr Cross’s giraffes, whereupon her bonnet, adorned with eye-catching artificial flowers, was snatched from her head and hoisted fifteen feet into the air.
 As it happened, she saw the funny side of it, but no one had laughed on an earlier occasion when one of the keepers, George Chard, had been killed by a gnu.
 He had infuriated the animal, not with a friendly hand, like the wretched Maddigan, but with a whip.
 The gnu immediately attacked with its horn, and the keeper, horribly gored, was taken to hospital, where he died of his wounds.

-Although it was recognised that Chard had provoked the fatal attack by his own violent behaviour, Cross was not unnaturally anxious to guard against the threat to human life and limb his animals presented, and, when he heard the agonised appeals of PC Maddigan, he was quick to respond.
+Although it was recognised that Chard had provoked the fatal attack by his own violent behaviour, Cross was not unnaturally anxious to guard against the threat to human life and limb his animals presented.
+Accordingly, when he heard the agonised appeals of PC Maddigan, he was quick to respond.
 As luck would have it, he was not too far away.
-Dashing to the scene of the emergency, and seeing that the polar bear had its victim firmly in its grasp, he picked up a large bone that just happened to be within reach and threw it into the den.
-The bear, tempted away by the bone, released the policeman, who was then able to be dragged to safety.
+Dashing to the scene of the emergency and seeing that the polar bear had its victim firmly in its grasp, he picked up a large bone that just happened to be within reach and threw it into the den.
+The bear, tempted away by the bone, released the policeman, who could then be dragged to safety.

 Michael, we trust, will not be so mad again for some time to come, notwithstanding his surname.